yjunechoe/ggtrace/README.md

 *first time* it was called.
 This comes from the default value of the third argument `cond` being set to `quote(._counter_ == 1)`.

-As you might have guessed, `._counter_` is an internal variable that keeps track of how many times the method has been called.
+Here, `._counter_` is an internal variable that keeps track of how many times the method has been called.
 It’s available for all workflow functions and you can read more in the [**Tracing context**](https://yjunechoe.github.io/ggtrace/reference/ggtrace_inspect_return.html#tracing-context) section of the docs.